 \section{Main results}

 We investigate the regularity of the solutions of the equation (\ref{eq0}) with inhomogeneous boundary conditions.
-Without loss of the generality, we will first study the regularity of the solution $H$, since the regularity of $E$ can be studied similarly.
+Without loss of the generality, we will first study the regularity of the solution $H$, since the regularity of $E$ inside the domain can be studied similarly.
 By \eqref{eq0}, $H$ satisfies the following equation

 and